Li Shengsu

 Li Shengsu (born February 16, 1966) is a Chinese Peking opera singer-actress who plays Dan roles.
 She began performing traditional Chinese opera from a young age and is a student of Mei Baojiu and other famous opera performers.
-She is widely considered a Peking opera superstar and has many renown performances.
+She is widely considered a Peking opera superstar and has many renowned performances.
 Currently, Li Shengsu is the director of Troupe One of China National Peking Opera Company.
 Li also holds positions in other organizations as well, including being a member of the Chinese People's Political Consultative Conference.
 She has received multiple awards and recognition for her performance in Peking opera.

 Acting career

 Li Shengsu was born on February 16, 1966, in Baixiang County, Xingtai City of Hebei, China.

 She began her career in performing Chinese opera after she was specially recruited into the Yu Opera Troupe of Baixiang County by Wei Shengliang (魏胜良) who was a teacher in the troupe.
 At that time, she was ten years old.
 In 1979, at the age of thirteen, Li converted to learning Peking opera since the Hebei Vocational Art College was recruiting students for Peking opera.
 There, under the instructions of Qi Lanqiu (齐兰秋), she began learning how to perform Dan roles such as Tsing Yi (青衣) and Hua Dan (花旦).
 Upon graduating in 1986, Li was assigned to the Handan Peking Opera Troupe where she served the roles of main performer and leader.